guipdutra/awesome-geek-podcasts/README.md

 * [Hello Internet](http://www.hellointernet.fm/) - Science youtubers CGP Grey and Brady Haran discuss everything from flag design to Star Wars.
 * [HTTP 203](https://developers.google.com/web/shows/http203/) -  In each show Jake and Paul pick a hot topic in the world of web development and discuss the various aspects of it, meanwhile dropping in lifehacks, lessons and some rather honest truths.
 * [JavaScript Air](https://javascriptair.com/) - The live broadcast podcast all about JavaScript.
+* [Javascript to Elm](http://jstoelm.com/) - A podcast about using Elm coming from Javascript and other languages.
 * [Laravel News Podcast](http://podcast.laravel-news.com/) - The Laravel News Podcast brings you all the latest news and events related to Laravel.
 * [Linear Digressions](http://www.lineardigressions.com) - Explores topics of data science and machine learning in an accessible way through real-world stories and examples.
 * [Linux Outlaws](http://sixgun.org/linuxoutlaws) - About anything that runs on Linux, about open source software on other platforms and many other things.